The Apostle Paul wrote of the apparent end of his own life and

 Thessalonica; Crescens to

-Of course, its not like Paul to dwell on the negative
+Of course, it is not like Paul to dwell on the negative

 circumstances in which he found himself.
 He wrote in Second Timothy 4:17-18, Notwithstanding